HansKindberg/DotNet-Templates/ReadMe.md

 For the moment, because of an issue, the templates are not enabled in Visual Studio.

+The templates are not yet published on nuget.org.

 ## 1 Using the templates

 ### 1.1 Install